kcuilla/kcuilla-io-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Quantitative Analyst within the fintech industry.
-I love solving problems and extracting insights from data through analysis and visualization.
+I am an Analytics professional with five years of experience leveraging data-driven technology to solve business problems and make processes more efficient.
+I currently work as a Senior Quantitative Analyst within the fintech industry and generate useful insights from data analysis and visualization.

 I received my Master's Degree in Data Analytics from Penn State University.
-Before that, I attended the University of Maryland where I studied Environmental Science & Technology with a focus in the design of ecotechnology systems.
+Prior to my graduate studies, I received a BS degree in Environmental Science & Technology with a focus in the design of ecotechnology systems from the University of Maryland.